Mcprogramin/telegram-transcript-bot/readme.md

 ## 🚀 Deployment

-The bot includes a built-in keep-alive trick for free-tier hosts (e.g. Railway, Hugging Face Spaces): a minimal FastAPI server runs on port `7860` and exposes a health check at `/`, reporting bot status and current queue size.
+The bot is currently live on **Hugging Face Spaces**.
+Since Spaces are built for web apps, the bot includes a built-in keep-alive trick: a minimal FastAPI server runs on port `7860` (HF's expected port) and exposes a health check at `/`, reporting bot status and current queue size — this keeps the Space from idling out even though the actual workload is a Telegram client, not a web server.

-**Railway / similar platforms:**
-1. Push this repo to GitHub.
+**Hugging Face Spaces:**
-2. Create a new project from the repo.
+1. Create a new Space with the **Docker** (or Python) SDK.
+2. Push this repo's contents to the Space.
-3. Add the environment variables listed above in your platform's dashboard.
+3. Add the environment variables listed above as **Space secrets** (Settings → Repository secrets).
+4. The Space builds and runs `bot.py`, which starts both the Pyrogram client and the FastAPI keep-alive server.

-4. Deploy — the bot and the keep-alive server start together via `bot.py`.
+**Railway / other platforms** work the same way — push the repo, set the env vars, and deploy. `bot.py` handles both the bot and the keep-alive server together.

 ---